Downlands Partnership - Grazing

 Should you be interested in helping us to look after our animals, we currently have around 200 voluntary stock checkers that we have trained to help us to monitor our animals when they are grazing on sites across the partnership area and more are always welcome.
 The voluntary stock checkers work on a rota arrangement seven days a week, 365 days a year, so their support is vital, rewarding and much appreciated by the Downlands Partnership.

 Our Grazing team also has a small dedicated group of farm volunteers that regularly help out at Old Lodge Farm and sometimes with grazing related tasks on other sites as well.
-Farm volunteering sessions usually run on Wednesdays and Fridays from 8am and end by 3pm.
+The farm volunteers also support us at public events and help us to deliver our bespoke corporate volunteering days.
+Our farm volunteering sessions usually run on Wednesdays and Fridays from 8am and end by 3pm.

-The Grazing team also delivers public engagement and environmental education activities to help everyone understand the importance of conservation grazing and countryside management and to encourage community involvement, including hosting Open Farm Sunday at Old Lodge Farm in June and by attending key local countryside fairs in partnership with our charity partner the Downlands Trust.
+The Grazing team also delivers public engagement and environmental education activities to help everyone understand the importance of conservation grazing and countryside management and to encourage community involvement, including providing bespoke summer sessions for scout groups at the farm, hosting Open Farm Sunday at Old Lodge Farm in June and by attending key local countryside fairs in partnership with our charity partner the Downlands Trust.

 Get in touch and get involved